NorbertKrupa/vertica-kit/README.md

 The unofficial [Vertica forums](http://www.vertica-forums.com) have some great people helping out the Vertica community.

 [vertica.tips](http://www.vertica.tips) is a blog with authors from the community sharing expert knowledge.

+[vertica.help](http://www.vertica.help) is a site for valuable materials, videos, news, and training.